 Penalties For Boating Under The Influence In New Jersey

-For a first offense of BWI/DWI in a boat with a BAC that is 0.08% or 0.09%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
+For a first offense of BWI/BUI in a boat with a BAC that is at or above 0.08% and under 0.10%, the boat operator is subject to a suspension of his or her boating license for one year and a suspension of motor vehicle driving privileges for three months.
 There will be a fine of between $250 and $400.
 The driver will have to pay fees including $230 for the Intoxicated Driver Resource Center (IDRC), and a $1,000 surcharge per year for three years.
 There might also be a jail term of up to 30 days.

-If, for the first offense, the BAC registers from 0.10% or above, the penalties rise significantly.
-The license suspension from driving a boat will be for one year and the driver's license of a motor vehicle will be suspended for between seven months and one year.
-The fine increases to between $300 and $500 and the other fees and surcharges are the same as for the lower tier first offense DWI, as is the potential jail time.
+If, for the first offense, the BAC registers 0.10% or above the penalties rise significantly.
+The license suspension from driving a boat will be for one year and the driver's license for a motor vehicle will be suspended for seven months to one year.
+The fine increases to between $300 and $500 and the other fees and surcharges are the same as for the lower tier first offense BWI as is the potential jail time.

-For a second offense within ten years of the first, both the boating privileges and driver's license will be lost for two years.
+For a second offense within ten years of the first, both the boating privileges and driver's license will be suspended for two years.
 The fine will be between $500 and $1,000 and the other fees and surcharges remain the same.
-There is the chance for jail time between two and ninety days.
-There could also be thirty days of community service.
+There is the chance that the offender will receive jail time as a punishment ranging from two to ninety days along with the possibility of thirty days of community service.

 For the third offense within ten years of the second offense, the license for operating a boat and a motor vehicle will be suspended for ten years.
 The fine will be $1,000 with the same IDRC and fees as for the second offense.
 The surcharges will rise to $1,500 each year for three years with the possibility of six months in jail.
 There could also be as many as ninety days of community service issued by the judge upon a third or subsequent BWI conviction.